abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

-With this project, you can use Code Analyzer as a quality gate within Copado.
+With this project, you can use Code Analyzer as a quality gate within Copado, and run it on the changed/updated components in your Copado User Story or enforce it before every deployment.
+All results are available within the Test and Result objects.

 Q: What is Salesforce Code Analyzer (Code Analyzer)?
 Code Analyzer is a Salesforce CLI plug-in that helps developers write better and more secure code.